carmencchow/cyclistic_casestudy/README.md

 ![casual_bike](https://github.com/user-attachments/assets/153a551e-ff0c-43fe-98a2-2f27759d9059)

 Both casual and annual members prefer classic bikes over electric bikes.
 For casual riders, <b>65.73%</b> or 966,128 out of 1,469,640 rides were on classic bikes, while annual members used classic bikes for <b>68.50%</b> of their rides, which comes to 1,855,692 out of the 2,708,729 rides.
-Curiously, docked bikes were used only used by casual riders, and half of these docked bikes were used on rides lasting either more than 24 hours or less than one minute.
-A followup with Cyclistic's team is needed to explain what a docked bike is and <i><b>why they are not being used by annual members</b></i>.
+Interestingly, docked bikes were used only used by casual riders, and half of these docked bikes were used on rides lasting either more than 24 hours or less than one minute.
+It might be worthwhile to ask Cyclistic to explain what a docked bike is and <i><b>why they are not being used by annual members</b></i>.

 <p>
 <h3><b> Daily Trends </b></h3>